We Have Lost Over a Million and a Half People to Gun Violence

-The 2nd Amendment was beneficial to arming our militias against the British in the 18th Century but has nothing to do with Americans in 2018.
-I also want to point out that I was a corrections officer and a gun owner.
+The 2nd Amendment was beneficial to arming our militias against the British in the 18th Century, but has nothing to do with what will best keep Americans safe in 2019.
+I point this out as a former corrections officer and a gun owner.
 Addressing the issue of guns in our country is about having sensible protections for society.
 This is not too much to expect from our Congress.

 By creating mentoring programs, group violence intervention programs, cure violence intervention programs, and hospital-based intervention programs, we can follow the lead of Richmond, California.
 At one time, Richmond was one of the most violent places in America.
 Through the passage of strong, sensible gun laws, and collaborating with respected leaders in the community to form and implement violence intervention programs, their gun homicide rate dropped over 75%.

 To learn more, visit: www.gunviolencearchive.org

 We have lost over a million and a half people to gun violence.
 That number is greater than the number of Americans lost in all wars combined.